samdark/samdark.github.io_source/content/blog/how-to-retrieve-files-from-failing-hdd-ssd-sd-using-free-tools.md

 [Knoppix](http://www.knopper.net/knoppix/index-en.html) which has all the tools bundled.

 So we are opening console and trying to find out which drives we have.
-In order to do it use `fdisk -l` on Linux and `/Applications/Utilities/diskutil` list on MacOS.
+In order to do it use `fdisk -l` on Linux and `diskutil list` on MacOS.
 On MacOS prefer disk names which start with `/dev/r` which are raw disks with buffer-less communication.

 Now, as you know drive names: